-The Town of Macedon contracts SWPPP reviews to third party contractors, who are identified in the SWMP.
+The Town of Macedon contracts SWPPP review to third party contractors, who are identified in the SWMPP.
 The third-party contractors must:

 - 1. Review the SWPPP for the conformance with the requirements of the most current SPDES General Permit for Stormwater Associated with Construction Activities; - 2.
-Prioritize projects as a high priority if the proposed project: - a. directly discharges to an impaired waterbody as listed in Appendix E of the GP - b. directly discharges to a stream classified with a (T) or Trout Spawning (TS) designation - c. will disturb >5 acres of earth at any one time - d. with earth disturbance within 100 feet of any lake or pond - e. within 50 feet of any rivers or streams (perennial or seasonal) - f. directly discharges to State or Federal designated wetlands; - 3.
-Prioritize projects as low priority if the proposed project does not meet the requirements of #2; - 4.
-Document the SWPPP review using a SWPPP review checklist and provide the checklist to the Town of Macedon; - 5.
+Prioritize projects as a high priority if the proposed project: - a. directly discharges to an impaired waterbody as listed in Appendix E of the GP, - b. directly discharges to a stream classified with a (T) or Trout Spawning (TS), designation, - c. will disturb >5 acres of soil at any one time, - d. will include soil disturbance within 100 feet of any lake or pond, - e. is within 50 feet of any rivers or streams (perennial or seasonal), - f. directly discharges to State or Federal designated wetlands. - 3.
+If the proposed site disturbance is greater than 5 acres: - a. request submission of a completed "SPDES General Permit Construction Site > 5-Acre Waiver Approval Request Form", - b. request a specific phasing plan that defines the maximum disturbed area per phase and shows required cuts and fills that demonstrate the disturbance is required, - c. show consideration of the total area disturbed in each phase of construction, topography of the site and offsite conditions, existing areas of concern, protection of natural resources, time of year of disturbance, and a stabilization plan. - 4.
+Prioritize projects as low priority if the proposed project does not meet the requirements of #2: - 5.
+Document the SWPPP review using a SWPPP review checklist and provide the checklist to the Town of Macedon: - 6.
 Sign the MS4 SWPPP Acceptance Form and forward the signed form to the Stormwater Management Program Coordinator (SMPC).
 The SMPC will then sign the MS4 Acceptance Form and forward the document to the owner/operator or their designated Engineer.

 The SMPC will request at least two copies of the SWPPP.
 One copy will be forwarded to the third-party contractor responsible for reviewing the document and one will be placed at the Public Library for public access and review.
 After receiving the SWPPP, the SMPC will announce the receipt and location of the SWPPP at the following Town Board meeting to allow for the public to review and make comments.

 Notification of the SWPPP will also be made on Facebook and the Town of Macedon's MS4 website page.